 Getting your super

-You get your super when you reach the minimum age set by
+You can access your super when you reach your 'preservation

 and pension age calculator

 Members of some defined benefit

 super funds can access a defined benefit pension from age 55,

 regardless of when they were born.
 Speak to your fund for

 eligibility requirements as each fund is different.

 Taking your super as a

 You can choose to receive your super as a lump sum; a retirement